-Milwaukee Chapter 7 Bankruptcy Lawyer
+Milwaukee Chapter 7 Bankruptcy Attorney

 When should you consider filing for Chapter 7 Bankruptcy?

-If you answer yes to one of more of the following questions, then you may want to consider contacting Lombardo Law Office for your free consultation with a Chapter 7 bankruptcy attorney.
+If you answer yes to one of more of the following questions, then you may want to consider contacting Lombardo Law Office for your free consultation with a bankruptcy attorney.
 We are here to help you!

 - Is your debt, not including car and home loans, more than your annual salary?